haifenghuang/aws_dynamoEx/README.md

 on creating DynamoDB JSON requests.

 In many cases the caller also provides a template for the structure where the response will be written.
-The then accesses the response attributes directly using known array indices.
+They then accesses the response attributes directly using known array indices.
+For the V2 API you don't need to provide a template.

 The response json is parsed in all cases and returned to the caller in a C structure that must be free'd correctly when the caller is finished with it.